The Passion of the Christ: Accolades

-Future
+Sequels

 In June 2016, writer Randall Wallace stated that he and Gibson had begun work on a sequel to The Passion of the Christ which will focus on the Resurrection and the events surrounding it.
 In 2018, Caviezel said that Gibson had sent him the third draft of the screenplay.
 In 2020, Caviezel said that it would be titled The Passion of the Christ: Resurrection and predicted, "It's going to be the biggest film in world history."
 In July 2023, Gibson stated that the sequel was "coming soon", and that he was working on two versions of the script, saying, "one of them is a very structured and very strong script, and kind of more what one should expect, and the other is like an acid trip."
 In September 2024, Gibson had reportedly begun scouting various locations with a production team in Europe.

 In January 2025, during an appearance on The Joe Rogan Experience, Gibson announced the film's title as The Resurrection of the Christ.
 When Rogan asked if he would be recasting the lead character, Gibson confirmed that Caviezel would reprise the role, and added that the use of CGI and various special effects would be used to allow the actor to appear the same age.
-The title would be confirmed in May, with Lionsgate co-producing and distributing the film, and Caviezel ultimately being recast with Jaakko Ohtonen due to budget concerns over digital deageing, with the film having an all-new cast.
+The title would be confirmed in May, with Lionsgate co-producing and distributing the film.
+Caviezel will ultimately being recast with Jaakko Ohtonen due to budget concerns over digital de-ageing, with the film having an all-new cast.
 In August 2025, Lionsgate officially announced that two sequels were in development, with Part One scheduled to release on Good Friday 2027 (March 26), and Part Two on Ascension Day 2027 (May 6).
+However, Lionsgate later changed the release schedule.
+Part One is now set to premiere on May 6, 2027, while Part Two has been moved to May 25, 2028.
+Both dates coincide with Ascension Day observances.